 Common Name: Hemp Bush

-Gynatrix pulchella is a Evergreen Shrub up to 2.50 metres tall.
+Gynatrix pulchella is an evergreen shrub that can grow up to 2.50 metres tall.

 Australia - New South Wales, South Australia, Tasmania.